 People who were alone tended to walk past at a fast clip, on a mission.
 Couples went by more slowly, some strolling hand-in-hand.
 There were large family groups with robust conversations in languages I don’t know.
 Groups of teenagers passed like gusts of wind, and you could feel the push and pull of their energy.
 They were in constant communication with each other by shout, text message, whisper, shoulder-thump.

 There were children.
-There was wailing.
+Wailing.
 One young father plopped himself on the floor of the mall maybe ten feet away from me with an unhappy toddler on his lap.
 I waved at the child.
 I wish I could say that my wave helped.
 It did not.

 I started calling out “Hello!” to people.
 I was surprised how many responded positively, as if they were glad to be greeted.